aczane/is_it_cake/content/post/2018-02-06-the-first-and-namesake-post-is-it-cake.md

 ![](/img/cake_class_20180206.png)

 In this case, you're going by image - is this image a cake, or not?
 If we broke that down, we'd be talking about some organization of pixels that make up this cake emoji.
 If you had actual food as your data, you'd be thinking: is this sweet?
 Is it fluffy?
 Does it have frosting?
-Likewise, if you were only given descriptors (text data): "moist" (sorry), "frosted," "chocolate," that might help you sort that line of description into the "cake" pile, vs. descriptors like "spicy", "crispy," "salty" - that would (hopefully) be "not cake."
+Likewise, if you were only given descriptors (text data): "moist" (sorry), "frosted," "chocolate," might help you sort that line of description into the "cake" pile, vs. descriptors like "spicy", "crispy," "salty" - that would (hopefully) be "not cake."

 So we've classified this element - it's 1.
 NOT CAKE.